I arrived in Huaraz (elev: 3,100 meters), at the foot of Peru's Cordillera Blanca, just as the rainy season was getting underway.

 You can visit old Yungay and Laguna Chinacocha independently or more easily as part of a group tour.

 How Much: $20 + tip ($13 for transport/guide, $0.75 for old Yungay entrance, $1.75 for Huascaran park, $4.50 for lunch)

-Where to Book: Tours are easy to arrange through any of the hostels, or offices located around Huaraz’s main plaza.
-If you’re not fluent in Spanish, make sure you’re getting an English-speaking guide.
+Where to Book: Tours are easy to arrange through any hostels or offices located around Huaraz's central plaza.
+If you're not fluent in Spanish, make sure you're getting an English-speaking guide.

 What to Bring: Camera, sunglasses, hat, and sunscreen.
 There are plenty of vendors from which to buy snacks and water along the way.

 Dave's 160-page, all-original Lima Travel Guide is available for Kindle.

 Dave is the Founder and Editor in Chief of Go Backpacking and Feastio.
 He's been to 66 countries and lived in Colombia and Peru.
 Read the full story of how he became a travel blogger.